vicliv/DTE/README.md

 `
 pip install -r requirements.txt
 `
+After this is done, as of right now there is a dependency issue with ADBench and PyOD, so you need to install manually PyoD with:
+`
+pip install --upgrade PyOD
+`

 Note: this is not necessary to run only the diffusion models.
 You would only needs:
 - numpy